derekphilipau/derekau-gatsby-novela/content/posts/2019-04-15-4474/index.md

 ---
-title: Rare Earth Glazes in Different Lighting
+title: "Rare Earth Glazes in Different Lighting"
-author: Derek Au
+author: "Derek Au"
 date: 2019-04-15
-hero:
+hero: ./images/Rare_All_Natural_light.jpg
 excerpt:
-coverImage: "Rare_All_Natural_light.jpg"
 ---

 Some of your requested my previous tests of Erbium Oxide, Neodymium Oxide, and Praseodymium Oxide in Oxidation at Orton Cone 6.